GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/spack-setup/README.md

 ```

 This will work even if the user has not yet logged onto the machine.
 When the
-specified user does later log on to the machine they will be able to call
+specified user does log on to the machine they will be able to call
 `spack install` without any further configuration.

 #### Pre-configured user